-So how do you avoid a disaster on your polar bear hunt?
+How to avoid a disaster on your polar bear hunt.

-Fred Bear was unsuccessful on two or three different polar bear hunts prior to this one… unsuccessful in the sense that the bears had to be taken by the guide with backup rifles in self defense.
+- Polar bears are dangerous.
+Fred Bear was unsuccessful on two or three different polar bear hunts before taking one with his bow.
+Unsuccessful in the sense that the bears had to be taken by the guide with backup rifles in self defense.
 They endured life threatening flights into the Arctic, and once they landed they would pack blankets around the engine to prevent it from freezing over.
-Finally, on his third or fourth attempt, Fred Bear was successful in harvesting a Polar Bear with his bow.
+Finally, on his third or fourth attempt, Fred Bear was successful with his bow.

-*If you want to do a bowhunt for polar bear, be prepared to get charged.
+- If you want to do an archery hunt for polar bear, be prepared to get charged.
 Almost all polar bears will charge a bowhunter and need to be finished off with a rifle by your guide.
 However, it is possible if you are able to shoot effectively at 50 yards or more.